What is Azure Data Factory?

 - Conditional Programming

 - And many more

-If you want a more explicit demonstration of how to specifically parameterize and build dynamic data pipelines in Azure Data Factory I highly recommend watching this video posted by the Microsoft Ignite Youtube Channel or reading the official documentation here.
+If you want a more explicit demonstration of how to specifically parameterize and build dynamic data pipelines in Azure Data Factory, I highly recommend watching this video posted by the Microsoft Ignite Youtube Channel, or reading the official Azure Data Factory documentation.